-This course will provide students with the opportunity to explore specialized topics relevant to their interest in art or design history for research and creation.
+This studio or lab course will provide students with the opportunity to explore specialized topics relevant to their interest in art or design history for research and creation.
 The topics for this course will be offered according to the student's need and interest.
 Repeatable up to 9 hours.
 Prerequisite: Consent of instructor.
 Offered on an irregular basis.